Is It PMS, or Something More Serious?

 Premenstrual Dysphoric Disorder (PMDD)

 "PMDD, or premenstrual dysphoric disorder, is a severe form of PMS," says Manipula.
-"It’s diagnosed when a woman has at least five symptoms, such as frequent crying, anger that leads to conflict, a lack of interest in favorite activities, appetite changes, headaches, muscle pain, bloating, and others."
+"It’s diagnosed when someone has at least five symptoms, such as frequent crying, anger that leads to conflict, a lack of interest in favorite activities, appetite changes, headaches, muscle pain, bloating, and others."

 To help make a diagnosis, your HCP might ask you to keep a journal for one to three months to learn more about your symptoms.
-It may include:
+The journal may include:

-- What you were doing before/after each symptom started
+• What you were doing before and after each symptom started

 PMDD treatments include hormone therapies, antidepressants, and talk therapy.
-If you are having thoughts of suicide, go to an emergency room right away, reach out to your HCP, dial the National Suicide Prevention Lifeline at 1-800-273-8255, or call, text, or chat 988.
+Sometimes, PMDD can lead to thoughts of suicide or hurting yourself.
+If you are having thoughts of suicide, go to an emergency room right away, reach out to your HCP, or call, text, or chat 988 to the 988 Suicide & Crisis Lifeline.

 Dysmenorrhea

-The terms PMS and dysmenorrhea are often used interchangeably, but they aren’t the same thing.
+The terms PMS and dysmenorrhea are often used interchangeably, but they are not the same thing.
 Dysmenorrhea refers to especially painful periods, usually involving cramps in the lower back and abdomen.
 Cramping typically lasts for 12 to 72 hours around the start of menstruation.

 Pain may be caused by your period itself, called primary dysmenorrhea.
-In this case, your HCP may prescribe pain relivers or birth control pills.
+In this case, your HCP may prescribe pain-relief medication or birth control pills.
 You can help minimize your period pain by:

-- Taking ibuprofen as soon as it starts
+• Taking ibuprofen as soon as your pain starts

-- Getting sufficient sleep (seven to nine hours nightly for average adults in good health)
+• Getting sufficient sleep (seven to nine hours nightly, on average, for healthy adults)

 Your pain may also be caused by another condition, such as endometriosis or fibroids.
-This is called secondary dysmenorrhea, and requires treatment of the primary condition.
+This is called secondary dysmenorrhea, and requires treatment of the underlying health condition.

 When to get help for PMS

-If PMS is disrupting your job performance, your relationships or your daily function, make an appointment with a healthcare provider.
+If PMS is affecting your job performance, your relationships, or your daily life, make an appointment with an HCP.
 Not sure if you’re experiencing PMS or something else?

-"My mantra, or philosophy for all of my patients is, if you're concerned about anything, just come see me," says Manipula.
+"My philosophy with all of my patients is if you're concerned about anything, just come see me," says Manipula.
 "If something is on your mind, give your doctor a call because we’re worried about whatever is worrying you."

 Cleveland Clinic.
 Dysmenorrhea.
 July 13, 2014.